 Employee agency reports more people would rather work from home

-An employment agency in the Valley says their job is becoming more difficult since more people want jobs where they can work from home.
+An employment agency in the Valley says their job is becoming more difficult because more people want jobs where they can work from home.

+"There's a smaller pool of people that we have to choose now from,” said Angie Loredo, Spherion branch service manager.

+Businesses had to find new ways to run when the pandemic started, and one option was allowing employees to work from home.
+Now, employee agencies are struggling.

 Watch the video above for the full story.